-On ‘The Subplot’ I interview people who aren’t just talking… but actually making their dreams a reality in show business.
+On ‘The Subplot’ I interview people who aren’t just talking… but actually making their dreams a reality .

-Filmmaker Jesse Shapiro talks to actors, directors, comedians, producers, writers, managers and everyone in between about the ins-and-outs and the ups and downs of a life in the entertainment business.
-The podcast provides inspirational stories of perseverance and success, as well as expert advice for anyone who wants to have a successful career in entertainment.
+Filmmaker Jesse Shapiro talks to actors, directors, comedians, producers, writers, managers and everyone in between about the ins-and-outs and the ups and downs of a life in the creative arts.
+The podcast provides inspirational stories of perseverance and success, as well as expert advice for anyone who wants to have a meaningful career doing what they love.

 Most people would give up on their dream of being an actor after being rejected by their college drama program multiple times.
 Adam Shapiro didn’t, and his mindset has continued to be an incredible asset throughout his career.